yasserglez/configurator/README.md

 An arbitrary product to be configured may be described in terms of two alternative configuration models.
-In the first model, the constraints that regulate the interactions between the aspects of the product that can be configured are given in the form of if-then rules comparable to association rules.
+In the first model, the constraints that regulate the interactions between the aspects of the product that can be configured are given in the form of if-then rules.
 In the second supported specification, the constraints are given as part of a formulation of the configuration model as a constraint satisfaction problem.
 The problem of minimizing the sequence of questions to be presented to the users is formulated as a Markov decision process.
-Different solution methods are
-implemented: classical dynamic programming algorithms (such as value iteration), reinforcement learning techniques (specifically, Q-learning and the Neural Fitted Q-iteration algorithm), and a genetic algorithm that solves the reinforcement learning problem as a stochastic optimization problem.
+Different solution methods are implemented: classical dynamic programming algorithms (such as value iteration), reinforcement learning techniques (specifically, Q-learning and the Neural Fitted Q-iteration algorithm), and a genetic algorithm that solves the reinforcement learning problem as a stochastic optimization problem.

 For additional information, please refer to API documentation in the `docs/` directory and the following publications: